massimo-zaniboni/asterisell-v5/doc/website/configuration.rst

 Note that unlike normal CDRS, a reseller receives from its provider already billed services, and it can not double check the calculated cost, because there are no cost rates for services.
 So it simply import them, and consider them as costs.

-Reseller Code on Provider Side
+Reseller code on provider side
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the ``Entities -> Resellers`` menu define a reseller with the same